natelewis/pi-led-matrix/README.md

 3. Connect GND pin of the RPi4 to COM of the power supply

-4. Hang the LED strips to the curtain rod with your adhesive of choice
+4. Hang the LED strips to the curtain rod or other mount with your adhesive of choice

 5. Stick the wood to the back of the strips to keep them from bending around